I would like to

 Generally speaking dental treatment under Nitrous Oxide inhalation sedation is a safe technique as it provides continuously high levels of oxygen all the way through treatment (at least 30% oxygen is administered when the atmospheric air contains only 21%).
 In addition we will monitor your vital signs and record it for the duration of treatment.

 It is very important to follow the directions of our inhalation sedation trained dentists regarding fasting from fluids and foods prior to the sedation appointment.
-We recommend that fluids and a light meal should be taken not later than 2 hours prior to the sedation appointment to minimise the risk nausea and vomiting (common side effects when Nitrous Oxide gas is used).
+We recommend that fluids and a light meal should be taken not later than 2 hours prior to the sedation appointment to minimise the risk nausea and vomiting.

 Our staff will not discharge you until you are alert and ready to go.
 Children who have been sedated are usually requested to remain at home for the rest of the day with adult supervision.

 Our staff will discuss specific post-sedation instructions with you, including appropriate diet and physical activity.